-The triggering mechanism to make a real threat out of a potential threat is called the cause.
-Each potential threat can have several potential causes, which should be listed.
-The possible consequences of a triggered event are referred to as the effects.
-This description of hazard causes and effects build an event scenario.
-The listing of the hazards in a table with an identifier, a short description a list of possible causes and the consequences, makes up the hazard catalog.
+The listing of the scenarios in a table with an identifier, a short description of possible causes and the consequences, makes up the hazard catalog.
 The table may also contain risk assessment, a description of risk-reducing measures, assessment of residual risk, and who is responsible for the action decided on.
 This is of great help for the follow-up of the project.
 An example of such a hazard catalog is presented in Figure 1.1.